EU leaders discuss Turkey's air and sea 'provocations'

 Already a member?

-"Turkey remains consistent in its provocative and aggressive behaviour," he added.
+"Turkey remains consistent in its ... aggressive behaviour," he added.

-The talks were originally meant to be about Brexit, climate, and Covid-19 only, Mitsotakis noted.
+The EU summit was originally meant to cover Brexit, climate, and Covid-19 only, Mitsotakis noted.

 But Greece pushed to add Turkey at the last minute "although it was not on the agenda," he said.

-Greece, earlier the same day, accused Turkey of trolling the Greek foreign minister when he was flying home from Iraq, by declining him access to Turkish air-space and forcing his plane to circle in the air for 20 minutes.
+Greece, earlier the same day, accused Turkey of trolling the Greek foreign minister when he was flying home from Iraq, by declining him access to Turkish airspace and forcing his plane to circle in the air for 20 minutes.

+"It is one more provocation in Turkey's series of provocations," Greek government spokesman Stelios Petsas said.

-"The incident with the Greek minister of foreign affairs government plane (hazed while in the air) is a serious provocation and further escalation by Turkey," Giorgos Koumoutsakos, a Greek deputy migration minister, also said.
+"The incident with the Greek minister of foreign affairs' government plane (hazed while in the air) is a ... further escalation," Giorgos Koumoutsakos, a Greek deputy minister, also said.

-"It has special political and diplomatic significance, as Turkey knew this move would be discussed at today's EU summit," he added.
+"It has special political and diplomatic significance, as Turkey knew this move would be discussed at today's EU summit," he said.

-And Greece was already furious that Turkey had sent its petro-exploration ship, the Oruc Reis, back into Greek-claimed waters on Wednesday, the eve of the EU leaders' talks.
+Greece was already furious that Turkish president Recep Tayyip Erdoğan had sailed his petro-exploration flagship, the Oruç Reis, back into Greek-claimed waters on Wednesday, the eve of the EU leaders' talks.

-Friday's debate might yield fresh criticism, but is not designed to spur immediate action.
+If Friday's debate yields fresh criticism, it is not designed to spur immediate action.

-EU leaders, earlier this month, gave Turkey until December to change its behaviour toward Greece, as well as Cyprus, which had similar complaints, or face sanctions.
+EU leaders, earlier this month, gave Turkey until December to mend its actions toward Greece, as well as Cyprus, which has similar grievances, or face sanctions.

 And Germany, the EU presidency, had hoped that a Greek-Turkish "dialogue" might bear fruit.

-But Berlin hardened its line as the EU leaders assembled in Brussels, cutting the sanctions deadline to one week.
+But Berlin hardened its line as EU leaders assembled in Brussels, cutting the sanctions deadline to one week.

 "It's been twice that expected discussions [between Greece and Turkey] have not taken place and we don't know when they will happen," German foreign minister Heiko Maas said in Paris on Thursday.

-"We must wait to see if there is progress in a week and then we'll see what attitude needs to be adopted by the EU," he added.
+"We must wait to see if there is progress in a week and then we'll see what attitude needs to be adopted by the EU," he said.

 "It's clear to us that Turkey is permanently carrying out provocative acts which are unacceptable," France's foreign minister, Jean-Yves Le Drian, also said.

-Previous EU sanctions on Turkey included blacklisting two executives from the Turkish Petroleum Corporation - Mehmet Akalin and Ali Namoglu.
+Previous EU sanctions on Turkey were limited to two executives from the Turkish Petroleum Corporation - Mehmet Akalin and Ali Namoglu.

 But any new listings are likely to be more painful, after Cyprus secured a pledge on tougher measures in tense EU negotiations last month.